Yattabyte/nSuite/README.md

-# nSuite Directory Tools
+# nSuite

-This toolset provides users with the ability to package and diff directories and files.
+This library allows users to package, compress, and diff buffers & directories.
+The code is written in C++17, and makes heavy use of [std::filesystem](https://en.cppreference.com/w/cpp/header/filesystem).

+Example programs are provided which implement the packing, unpacking, diffing, and patching operations defined in this library.

+## Library
+All classes and methods provided by this library are found within the NST namespace.
+The most important classes are:
+  - NST::Buffer
+    - A container class representing a contiguous, expandable, and manipulatable block of memory.
+	- Provides methods for compression/decompression and diffing/patching
+  - NST::Directory
+    - A virtual folder, holding data sourced from disk or from our compressed format
+	- Provides methods for packing/unpacking, delta/update

+## nSuite Wizard
+The nSuite wizard is a stand-alone example program that can generate installers & packagers, as well as diff directories/packages.

-## Packaging
+### Packaging
-nSuite can package directories in 3 ways:
+The nSuite wizard can package directories in 3 ways (ordered by increasing complexity):
-- A fully fledged installer with a GUI (Windows)
-  - Customizable by writing attributes into a manifest file
-  - Generates an uninstaller (adds it to the registry)
-  - .npack file embedded within
+- A .npack file
+  - Can be unpacked using the nSuite wizard

 - A lightweight portable package/installer
   - Extracts to a folder in the directory it runs from
   - Runs in a terminal, no user input
   - Doesn't modify registry - no uninstaller
   - .npack file embedded within

+- A fully-fledged installer with a GUI (Windows)
+  - Customizable by writing attributes into a manifest file
+  - Generates an uninstaller (adds it to the registry)
-- A .npack file
+  - .npack file embedded within
-  - Can be unpacked using nSuite

-## Diffing
+### Diffing
-nSuite can also be used to generate patch files.
-These can be applied to a directory using nSuite, or by using our stand-alone updater tool (also provided).
+The nSuite Wizard can also generate diff files, which can either be applied to another directory using the wizard, or by using the stand-alone example updater tool.

-The updater tool automatically applies all .ndiff files it can find next to it, and if successfull, deletes them afterwards.
-This tool is a naiive implementation of an updater, and would ideally be expanded on by other developers for real-world use.

-The tool and diff files should be kept at the root of an affected directory.
-It will attempt to apply all patches it can find, even if the patched version is technically 'older'.
+All input directories are parsed into NST::Directory objects, so the "old" and/or "new" directories can be actual folders on disk, .npack files, or programs with packages embedded in them (e.g. installers made by nSuite)

-# Dependencies/Requirements
+# Dependencies/Requirements/Acknowledgements
- - C++ 17
+ - C++17
  - 64-bit
  - Windows 7/8/10
  - Uses [CMake](https://cmake.org/)
+ - Documentation built using [Doxygen](http://www.doxygen.nl/index.html) (optional)
  - Requires the [LZ4 - Compression Library](https://github.com/lz4/lz4) to build, but **does not** come bundled with it
  - Using BSD-3-Clause license